Reading

 Pupils at Clapgate view reading as a skill which will allow them to uncover new facts and stories.
 They know that reading will help them throughout their life so they are enthused to improve.
 Pupils are encouraged to respond creatively to texts in a variety of ways such as drama, art and performance.
 In order for our pupils to become confident, independent and fluent readers, our curriculum:

-Please see the document below which clearly outlines our reading approach teaching at Clapgate.
+Please see the documents below, which clearly outline our approach to teaching Reading at Clapgate.

 Here you will find our learner profiles for Reading at Clapgate.

-This shows how our children show our key values within school.
-We have separated this into Key Stage 1 and Key Stage 2, to show the development in reading and how the focus shifts within the interaction of the subject.
+This shows how our children demonstrate our key values within school.
+We have separated this into Key Stage 1 and Key Stage 2 to show the development in reading and how the focus shifts within the interaction of the subjects.

 Our reading spine is designed using books – written by inspirational authors – which we value and want the children to have read by the time they leave primary education.
 The texts are purposefully selected to take the reader on a journey, from sharing picture books to sharing a range of chapter books that gradually expose the reader to beautifully crafted storylines with evermore intriguing and challenging themes.
 Some books also fit the year group’s history, geography and science topics.